andrews-j/DatabaseMGMT_FinalProject/README.md

 Combine infomation from census and ASC data to create an HDI by census tract layer for Worcester, and compare this to metrics of urban canopy/greenness.

 ### Research Questions:
-- How does urban canopy correlate with our combined measure of economic mobility, educational attainment, and population health?
+- How does urban canopy correlate with a combined measure of economic mobility, educational attainment, and population health?
 - Has this relationship changed over time?

 ### Study Area: